Why My Dog Eats Grass And Puke? 3 Important Causes Of Dog Puking

 • Feed your dog a balanced diet that includes all the nutrients he needs.

-• If vomiting persists for more than 24 hours or your dog seems to be in pain, contact to vet.
+• If vomiting persists for more than 24 hours or your dog seems to be in pain, contact the vet.

 Leave a Comment